Bar Customers, Farangs and Asians

 Where was this photo taken?

-Last week's photo was taken From Benjakit Park, not far from the Asoke intersection with the Stock Exchange of Thailand building in the background.
+Last week's photo was taken From Benjakit Park, not far from the Asoke intersection with the Stock Exchange of Thailand building

 FROM STICK'S INBOX (These are emails from readers and what is written here was not written by Stick.)
 Preference may be given to emails which refer to the previous week's column.